Wild Nourishment for Ramadan – Part 1

 by Shumaisa Khan

-Ramadan is rapidly approaching, and for those of us in the northern hemisphere, this is one of the years it falls during summer.
+Ramadan is here, and for those of us in the northern hemisphere, this is one of the years it falls during summer.

-The good thing about this is that there is so much green abundance and sunny weather beckoning us to spend some time outdoors.
+The good thing about this is that there is so much green abundance and drier weather beckoning us to spend some time outdoors.